Threadnaught/svd-and-esd/README.md

 ESD analysis is usually introduced towards the beginning of a course on Random Matrix Theory (RMT), surrounded by derivations and notation.
 While those are vital, there also is a real risk of leaving such a course without any intuitive sense of what's actually going on inside of these operations and spaces.
 In particular, RMT has led to theories describing the internal structure of a neural network with tools like [WeightWatcher](https://github.com/CalculatedContent/WeightWatcher).
 Neural networks are composed mostly of fancy matrix multiplications after all, and ESD analysis has shown an unreasonable level of generality in understanding how they work.
 It can do this without looking at training data or even knowing their intended purpose.
 Incidentally, my cookies have not recovered since discovering WeightWatcher.

-I have a confession to make; I have shown you the most boring type of ESD that exists.
+Unfortunately, I have shown you the most boring type of ESD that exists.
 We've used a mathematical tool designed to measure correlation and structure to look at a matrix without any of either.
 The ESD distribution that we saw above in the IID normally distributed case follows the Marchenko–Pastur (MP) law.
 Let's look at a matrix which I prepared earlier.

 ![heavy tailed histogram](./imgs/esd-heavy-hist.png)